 Holiday Cookie Stroll

 One of the highlights of the Epcot International Festival of the Holidays is the Candlelight Processional which takes place three times each evening at the American Gardens Theatre.
+Unfortunately the Candlelight Processional and Candlelight Processional Dining Package are casualties of the COVID-19 pandemic in 2020.

 At each performance a celebrity narrator tells the biblical Christmas story accompanied by a 50 piece live orchestra and massed choirs.